-Taking a different approach, most southern states elect to permit public carry, while regulating the manner of carry.
-In contrast to the Northampton model and its good-cause variant, most-but not all-states in the slaveholding South were more permissive of public carry.
+Taking a different approach, many southern states elect to permit public carry, while regulating the manner of carry.
+In contrast to the Northampton model and its good-cause variant, many-but not all-states in the slaveholding South were more permissive of public carry.
 They generally allowed white citizens to carry firearms in public so long as the weapons were not concealed.
 See, e.g., 1854 Ala.
 Laws 588, § 3272; 1861 Ga.
-Laws 859, § 4413; see generally Cramer, Concealed Weapon Laws of the Early Republic (1999).
-It is this alternative (and minority) tradition on which Nichols relies for his mandated-open-carry theory.
+Laws 859, § 4413.
+It is this alternative tradition on which a divided panel relied in Wrenn v.
+District of Columbia, 864 F.3d 650, 658 (D.C.
+Cir.
+2017), the key case cited by the plaintiffs.

 This tradition owes itself to the South's peculiar history and the prominent institution of slavery.
 See generally Ruben & Cornell, Firearm Regionalism and Public Carry: Placing Southern Antebellum Case Law in Context, 125 Yale L.J.
 Forum 121 (Sept.
-25, 2015), http://bit.ly/1RiqHwv.
+25, 2015), https://goo.gl/3pUZHB.
 It reflects "a time, place, and culture where slavery, honor, violence, and the public carrying of weapons were intertwined."
-Id. at 125.
-Frederick Law Olmsted, for example, "attributed the need to keep slaves in submission as the reason that 'every white stripling in the South may carry a dirk-knife in his pocket, and play with a revolver before he has learned to swim."
-Id. at 21 (quoting Olmsted, A Journey in the Back Country 447 (1860)); cf. McDonald v.
-City of
+Id. at 125; cf. McDonald v.
+City of Chicago, 561 U.S. 742, 844 (2010) (Thomas, J., concurring) ("[I]t is difficult to overstate the extent to which fear of a slave uprising gripped slaveholders and dictated the acts of Southern legislatures.").